QuirkyDevil/QuirkyDevil/README.md

 ---

 Hey there, I am Quirky.
 I am a coder and also a writer in Python.
 I am mostly concentrating on Discord Bots for now.
 As more project ideas pop up in my mind, I will continue.
-You can check out my [**website**](https://quirkyspace.me/).
 Feel free to contact me via Discord.
 I guess that's enough intro.
 I don't know how to introduce lmao.
 Anyways, peace out
 ---

 ### Contact Me: